-This continues in a playful way, especially through the dominant role-play part of the miniature adventure.
+This also continues in terms of play, especially through the dominant role-playing part of the miniature adventure.
 Starting with the character cards as a basis, players equip their warriors.
-So they put on weapons and armor and supply their heroes with spells and other helpful items that are available via the quick slots: this adheres closely to the video game template and ensures a harmonious elder scrolls feeling in the “analog table version” .
-There are always smaller story moments that capture the atmosphere of the template, for example when quest cards are used, because they contain a lot that is already familiar from the video game.
+This is how they equip weapons and armor and provide their heroes with spells and other helpful items that are available via the quick slots: this closely follows the video game template and ensures a coherent Elder Scrolls feeling in the "analog table variant". .
+There are always smaller story moments that capture the atmosphere of the template, for example when quest cards are used, because there is a lot that you already know from the video game.

 As in video games, the players' urge to explore is encouraged.
 You can find treasure chests scattered everywhere, which simply reveal their contents or have to be broken open - a lock-picking sends greetings.

 What is not quite conducive to the mood is the complexity of the game itself.
 Yes, if you are familiar with the rules at some point, you will benefit from the countless possibilities for action and the playful freedom that you have already come to know and appreciate in video games.